LabTranslationalArchitectomics/riboWaltz/README.md

   |  ENSMUST00000000001.4  |  140  |  167  |  28  |  142  |  1206  |
   |  ENSMUST00000000001.4  |  142  |  170  |  29  |  142  |  1206  |

-  Alternatively, the BAM file can be first converted into BED files and then into a list of data frames or into a GRangesList object through the functions `bamtobed` and `bedtolist`.
+  Alternatively, the BAM file can be first converted into BED files and then into a list of data tables or into a GRangesList object through the functions `bamtobed` and `bedtolist`.
 The `bamtobed` function calls the bamtobed utility of the BEDTools suite (for the installation follow the instructions at http://bedtools.readthedocs.io/en/latest/content/installation.html).
 The BEDTools suite has been developed for command line environments, so `bamtobed` can be only run on UNIX, LINUX and Apple OS X operating systems.
 Once the bed files are produced, it is possible to switch to any other machine without further restrictions.

   To run `bamtobed`, only the path to the BAM file(s) is required, possibly coupled with the location of the directory where the BED files should be saved.

-    bamtobed(bamfolder=path_to_bam, bedfolder=path_to_bed)
+    bamtobed(bamfolder=path_to_bam, bedfolder = path_to_bed)

    Then, the `bedtolist` function loads and reads the BED files merging them into a list. `bedtolist` only requires the path to the BED file(s) and an annotation file.
 The syntax of this function is the same as for `bamtolist`:

     reads_list <- bedtolist(bedfolder = path_to_bed, annotation = annotation_file)

-#### Annotation data frame
+#### Annotation data table

-  A reference annotation file is required to attach to the data frames two additional columns containing the leftmost and rightmost position of the CDS of the reference sequence with respect to its 1st nuclotide, two crucial information for localizing the reads within the three region of the transcrips (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
+  A reference annotation file is required to attach to the data tables two additional columns containing the leftmost and rightmost position of the CDS of the reference sequence with respect to its 1st nuclotide, two crucial information for localizing the reads within the three region of the transcrips (5' UTR, the CDS and the 3' UTR) and computing the P-site offsets.
 To do this, the annotation file must contain at least five columns reporting the name of the transcripts and the length of the whole transcript and of the annotated 5' UTR, the CDS and the 3' UTR.
 Here an example:

   |  transcript  |  l_tr  |  l_utr5  |  l_cds  |  l_utr3  |
   |:------:|:---------:|:------:|:---------:|:------:|